irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 psp2ne().

 NOTE: PROCESSING.L2_TO_L3.ZV_QUALITY_FLAG_MIN is *NOT* compared to the literal
-      input SOLO_L2_RPW-LFR-SURV-CWF-E QUALITY_FLAG but a reconstructed value ignoring saturation (too complicated to describe here; see source code).
+      input SOLO_L2_RPW-LFR-SURV-CWF-E QUALITY_FLAG but a reconstructed "L2"
+      value which ignores saturation (too complicated to describe here; see source code).

 Condition                                  | Action taken when condition applies
 --------------------------------------------------------------------------------